imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 Webhook endpoints are publicly accessible, therefore is important filter out malicious requests.
 We recommend that you use webhook signature to verify the authenticity of the webhook request.

-To achieve this, every imagekit webhook endpoint comes with a HMAC signature in the request header `x-ik-signature`.
+To achieve this, every imagekit webhook endpoint comes with a signature in the request header `x-ik-signature`.
 To generate this signature, webhook secret is required, you can find webhook secret in [Imagekit dashboard](https://imagekit.io/dashboard/developer/webhooks).

 > **Note:** Webhook secret should only be known to the server that is handling the webhook request.